-Inositol is used to for metabolic syndrome and polycystic ovary syndrome (PCOS).
-It's also used for many other conditions, but there is no good scientific evidence to support most of these uses.
+People use inositol for metabolic syndrome, polycystic ovary syndrome (PCOS), and for reducing the risk of preterm birth.
+It's also used for insomnia, bipolar disorder, PTSD, and many other conditions, but there is no good scientific evidence to support most of these uses.

 - Metabolic syndrome.
 Oral inositol seems to modestly improve lipid parameters, blood pressure, and insulin resistance in patients with metabolic syndrome.